greyy126/Gruit/README.md

 ---

 ## What It Does
-**JobSwipe** is a smart hiring platform that simplifies recruitment for both applicants and recruiters.
+**Gruit** is a smart hiring platform that simplifies recruitment for both applicants and recruiters.
 - **Connecting Talent & Opportunity** – Matches job seekers with the right opportunities.
 - **Effortless Apply-Pass System** – A simple swiping approach streamlines applications.
 - **Smart Matching** – AI-driven recommendations align applicants with job descriptions for better hiring decisions.